totaljs/components/j-Pages/readme.md

 ## j-Pages

 The component is a better alternative to the `j-Section` component.
 As a result, you can easily make a multi-page app with dynamic content loading when needed.
+The result looks very intuitive for mobile devices or desktop computers.

 __Main configuration__: